Skip to main content

 The Architecture of Genetic Privacy

-To fully grasp the protective shield GINA provides, it is helpful to visualize your as a private, internal document.
+To fully grasp the protective shield GINA provides, it is helpful to visualize your genetic information as a private, internal document.
 This document contains chapters on your ancestry and sections detailing inherited traits.
 Wellness forms that solicit family medical history are essentially asking you to turn over pages from this private document.

 GINA stipulates that you cannot be required, coerced, or financially induced into sharing this information under most circumstances.
 The law is built upon a foundational respect for an individual’s right to control access to their most fundamental biological data.